phfrohring/CarND-Traffic-Sign-Classifier-Project/README.md

 my car!
 Since the overfitting is so bad, there is no reason for a finer analysis before having more promising results: better to invest time into a better preprocessing, and trying out other architectures.

+The new images are not numerous nor diverse enough to have any kind of
+significance: it does not mean anything and could even be misleading.
+The 83% accuracy are to be compared with the 4% accuracy on the much bigger and diverse testing set and the 94% on the validating set: the model is basically dumb in the sense that it does not generalise at all.
+At best, it works like a dictionary, i.e. it overfits the data.
+Counters measures have been discussed above.